antodp/covid19_influx/README.md

 # Description

 Elixir/OTP application fetching CoVID-19 data relating Italy.
 Data is stored in an InfluxDB database.

+The API used to fetch the data is https://github.com/backtrackbaba/covid-api

 The application consists of 3 fundamental components: